Information for Summer Term Pre-College Programs Staff

-The Summer Term High School Programs office offers five high school programs on campus (High School Honors, Research in Science and Engineering, Summer Challenge, Summer Preview, and Academic Immersion) for students entering all four years of high school.
+The Summer Term Pre-College Programs office offers four high school programs on campus (High School Honors, Research in Science and Engineering, Summer Challenge, and Academic Immersion) for students entering their sophomore, junior, or senior year of high school.

 In recent summers, ~1300 high school students participated in our programs, with the majority of them living on campus.

-More information about the Summer Term High School Programs can be found here.
+More information about the Summer Term Pre-College Programs can be found here.

 Program Assistants